Behavior, Dog Physical Characteristics, Dogs, Dogs Care, Dogs Facts, Health, Health Tips

 Golden retrievers at high risk for dysplasia should be screened by a veterinarian as early as possible, even as young as 4 months old.
 Two common diagnostic tests are the OFA (Orthopedic Foundation for Animals) evaluation and PennHIP radiographs.
 Based on these test results, treatment plans can be made.
 Mild cases may only require supplements like glucosamine or omega-3 fatty acids to support joint health.
 More severe cases could need surgery to realign and stabilize the hip joint.

-See also Canine Instinct
+See also Cat Rabies

 Lifestyle Tips to Prevent Hip Issues